JetBrains/kotlin-web-site/docs/topics/native/apple-privacy-manifest.md

 }
 ```

-In some cases, it may be difficult to determine which dependency causes the required reason API usage.
+In some cases, it may be difficult to determine which dependencies use the required reason API.
-To help you find it, we've built a simple tool.
+To help you find them, we've built a simple tool.

 To use it, run the following command in the directory where the Kotlin framework is declared in your project: